learn-co-curriculum/phase-0-files-extensions-and-filetypes/README.md

 developers, though, we will frequently dig below the "end-user" layer.
 When in a terminal, we will see full file names - including extensions.

-Here's a table to help train your instincts in seeing text- files versus
+Here's a table to help train your instincts in seeing text-files versus
 binary-files:

 ![Table of file types](https://curriculum-content.s3.amazonaws.com/html-basics/files-filetypes/Image_49B_FileTypeChart.png)